motherjones/simple-slider/README.md

 ## Set up your Google Spreadsheet

-*MoJo staffers:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
+*MoJo users:* Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) and move the copy into the relevant beat folder in the Mother Jones Google Drive.
 Rename the spreadsheet as you see fit.
 Change the owner of the spreadsheet to MoJo Data in `Share > Advanced`.

 In order for the slider to be able to read your spreadsheet, you'll need to make your new spreadsheet public.
 Go to `File` and click on `Publish to the web,` then click on `Start publishing`.